raoulsson/javafx-gradle-plugin/README.md

     }
 }

-Then, in your actual project, use it by changing the plugin setup from
+Then, in your actual project, use it by changing the plugin setup from:

     id("org.openjfx.javafxplugin") version "0.0.13"

-to
+to:

     id("com.github.javafx-gradle-plugin") version "0.0.15-raoulsson"

 Go back later to original project and use their releases > 0.0.13, if it works.
+Good Luck!

 ---